History and Constructions

 As the capital of Japan moved to Kyoto in ancient times, visits to the Yasaka Shrine by the Emperor became more frequent, resulting in citizens also honoring this sacred place.
 The Yasaka Shrine was part of the list of the most important Shrines in Japan that should receive government support.
 Today the sanctuary is located between the Gion district and the Higashiyama district.

 Its main door is high rise and red.
-There are several food stalls and occasionally there are also small stalls selling used Kimonos.
-Upon entering the Shrine site, it can be seen that the Haiden buildings (The front of the Shrine) and the Honden (Main Shrine) are united in the same building.
-In front of the Haiden is a stage full of beautiful lamps with local business names for the prosperity, which were put there thanks to a business donation.
-These hundreds of lanterns light up at night, leaving a very beautiful night landscape.
+There are several food stalls and occasionally there are small stalls selling used kimono.
+Upon entering the shrine grounds, it can be seen that the Haiden buildings (the front of the shrine) and the Honden (main shrine) are united in the same building.
+In front of the Haiden is a stage full of beautiful lamps with local business names written on them for the prosperity, which were put there thanks to a business donation.
+These hundreds of lanterns light up at night, making for a very beautiful night landscape.

-The Yasaka Shrine is home to the renowned Gion festival, which takes place every year, throughout the month of July.
-This festival is the most famous in all of Japan because of its beautiful floats, traditional dances, classic kimonos dating from the Heian Period, gastronomic variety and the Omikoshi (Portable Shrine) promenade.
+The Yasaka Shrine is home to the renowned Gion festival, which takes place every year throughout the month of July.
+This festival is the most famous in all of Japan because of its beautiful floats, traditional dances, classic kimono dating from the Heian Period, gastronomic variety, and the omikoshi (portable shrine) parade.